liuphui/ASCII-Images/README.md

 # ASCII-Images
-An updated program of a previous project which converts image pixels to ASCII characters such as #, X, %, etc.
+An updated program of a previous project which converts image pixels to ASCII characters.

 ## How to Use